Oxsomi/core3/README.md

   - The basic types that you might need and useful utilities.
   - Archive for managing zip-file like entries.
   - 16-bit float casts and arbitrary floating point formats.
+  - 128-bit and bigger unsigned ints (U128 and BigInt).
   - AllocationBuffer for managing block allocations.
   - Buffer manipulation such as compares, copies, bit manipulation,
     - Encryption (aes256gcm), hashing (sha256, crc32c), cryptographically secure PRNG (CSPRNG).